 - Winston Churchill High School (Potomac, Maryland), Graduated June 1981.

-- Corley Roofing & Sheet Metal Company, Temple Hills, MD, 2000 to Present.
+- Corley Roofing & Sheet Metal Company, Temple Hills, MD, 1999 to 2019.
 Solutions architect.
 Consult on and implement solutions to support the business needs of the construction company.

 - National Geographic Society, Washington, DC, 1985 to 2015.
 Worked in three different divisions during my 30-year career.
 NGS Technology division: Manager, SaaS Cloud Apps and Mobile (July 2014 to December 2015); Manager, SaaS/Cloud Apps and Collaborative Technologies (June 2012 to July 2014); Manager, Technology Solutions (June 2011 to June 2012); Software as a Service (SaaS) Team Member (July 2010 to June 2011); Senior Applications & Database Administrator (June 2008 to July 2010).
 Libraries & Information Services: Manager of Knowledge Initiatives (March 2005 to May 2008), Senior Librarian (April 2002 to March 2005), and Systems Specialist (April 1998 to March 2002).
 Administrative Services division: Administrative Assistant with managerial responsibilities (September 1994 to April 1998); Systems Development Specialist (February 1992 to September 1994); Administrative Staff Assistant (January 1989 to February 1992); Senior Staff Assistant (May 1986 to January 1989); and Secretary (May 1985 to May 1986).